takeAction/jekyll-now/_posts/2017-11-17-Spring-Bean.md

 **A good practice is using @Controller, @Service and @Repository at most of the time, @Component should be used when your class does not fall into either of controller, service or DAO**

-When component scan is declared, developer no longer need to declare context:annotation-config, because autowiring is implicitly enabled in this case.
+When component scan is declared, developer no longer need to declare `context:annotation-config`, because autowiring is implicitly enabled in this case.

 **Always use these annotations over concrete classes rather than interfaces**